Quick answer

 Is the book-club edition the same as the first?

-Variant covers are simultaneous first-printing variants, not later printings.
+Variant covers are simultaneous first-printing variants, not later printings; second and later printings are separately marked.

 I have a first edition of The Sandman: Overture — what should I do?